Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 - Mervine exhibited and sold many of V's paintings in her gallery, along with the abstract bronze figurines she created.

 - Smarkusz used her Gallery in the summer of '73 to prepare a selection of paintings for his first one-man show in NYC.

 V's first art school as a boy, the red barn "Art Club" in CT (left), and Mervine Chianelli's Tamarack Gallery in the Berkshire Hills of MA (right).

 Vincent Smarkusz's final show was in December 1973.
 It was also his first solo show in NYC.

 - "A Garden of Earthly Pleasure", a solo exhibit by Smarkusz, featured many selections from his Eden Frolic and Aura View paintings.

 - The show opened at the Hermitage Gallery in NYC on Nov.
 27th, 1973, and ran past its original close date to January 1, 1974.

-- Smarkusz sold many of his most valuable paintings through the Hermitage Gallery that winter.
+- Smarkusz sold many of his most excellent and valuable paintings through the Hermitage Gallery that winter.

 "Freedom" - c.
 1970

-On October 4, 1974, Vincent Smarkusz died of a heart attack while at home in Boston.
+On October 5, 1974 Vincent Smarkusz died at his home on Joy Street in Boston.

 He was 55 years young.